medialab25/media-manager-slim/docs/media-merge.md

    b.
 Set merged directory ownership to user:group from config
    c.
 Set merged directory permissions to 755
 3. For each type:
    a.
-For each quality level in order (highest to lowest):
+For each source path in order (highest to lowest quality):
       i.
-Scan source directory for folders
+Extract quality from path name
       ii.
+If quality matches a defined quality level:
+          - Scan source directory for folders
-For each folder found:
+          - For each folder found:
-          - If folder doesn't exist in merged directory:
+            * If folder doesn't exist in merged directory:
-            * Create folder in merged directory with same name as source
+              - Create folder in merged directory with same name as source
-            * Set ownership and permissions
+              - Set ownership and permissions
-            * For each file in the folder:
+              - For each file in the folder:
                 - Create hard link
                 - Preserve original file's permissions and ownership
-          - If folder exists in merged directory:
+            * If folder exists in merged directory:
-            * Skip (already have higher quality version)
+              - Skip (already have higher quality version)
 4. Complete when all types and qualities processed

 ## File Operations
 - Hard links preserve original file's permissions and ownership
-- Existing files in merged directory are not modified
+- Existing files in merged directory are removed before creating new hard links
 - Only new hard links are created when needed
 - No files are copied or moved, only hard linked
 - Files are matched based on identical folder names across quality levels